-Question: I’m concerned that contractors at my Portland, Oregon public elementary school (PPS) are not using lead safe work practices.
+Question: I’m concerned that contractors at my Portland, Oregon public elementary school (PPS) are not using Lead safe work practices.
 What should I do?

-Answer: First and foremost you need to understand and operate within the principle that, sadly, workers rights are better supported than children’s rights when it comes to potential environmental toxicity exposure in public spaces.
+Answer: First and foremost you need to understand and operate within the principle that, sadly, workers rights are better supported than children’s rights when it comes to potential environmental toxicity

-So while of course our concern is about the children, our concern for the teachers’ health and well being will get better traction and quicker action in a “hypothetical” scenario like this one.
+So, while of course our concern is about the children, our concern for the teachers’ health and well being will get better traction and quicker action in a “hypothetical” scenario like this one.

 - When you make a complaint to Oregon OSHA about a concern for employee safety, it increases their ability to take action if you are an actual employee of the school, so please do let them know if that is the case.